dantech2000/docker-build-with-cache-action/README.md

 - **password**: Docker registry's password (needed to push images, or to pull from a private repository).

+- **dockerhub_username**: Docker Hub username (needed to avoid rate limiting and pull from private repositories).
+This is separate from the main registry credentials.

+- **dockerhub_password**: Docker Hub password (needed to avoid rate limiting and pull from private repositories).
+This is separate from the main registry credentials.

 - **session**: Extra auth parameters.
 For AWS ECR, means setting AWS_SESSION_TOKEN environment variable.

 - **push_git_tag**: In addition to `image_tag`, you can also push the git tag in your [branch tip][branch tip] (default: `false`).